How to Include a Journal in PMC

 2 Initial Application Screening

 Once received, NLM will check that the application is complete and meets the pre-application requirements.
 NLM will communicate any inconsistencies about the application back to the applicant.
-If the application is complete, NLM will determine if the journal is appropriate for PMC.
+If the application is complete, NLM will determine if the journal meets the journal and scope requirements for the NLM Collection, as well as the scope requirements for PMC.
 Journals that do not pass the initial application screening are eligible to reapply in 24 months.

 Factors that determine if a journal is in scope for PMC